Boston Spa: Amenities

 Boston Spa has a post office, a small library and a filling station.
-There are three public houses, (the Admiral Hawke and the Fox and Hounds both owned by Samuel Smith Old Brewery) and the Crown Hotel on the high street owned by an independent group of investors, a small Costcutter supermarket in the former Royal Hotel and several independent retailers in the village centre (a butcher, hardware shop and several takeaway restaurants).
+There are three public houses, (the Admiral Hawke and the Fox and Hounds both owned by Samuel Smith Old Brewery) and the Crown Hotel on the high street owned by an independent group of investors, a small Costcutter supermarket in the former Royal Hotel and several independent retailers in the village centre, including a butcher and several takeaway restaurants.

 The Crown Hotel closed in 2012 and was subject to a public inquiry as to its future use.
 Arguments presented in 2014 by Tesco that the premises "had little or no use as a hotel facility" were accepted at appeal.